A Simple Guide on The Liquidation Process of a Company

 Step 2: The winding up resolution.
 This must be sent to Companies House within 15 days of it being passed.
 Your firm will be removed from the Companies House register and will cease to exist.

-Step 3: A notice of the liquidation sent to The The Gazette.
+Step 3: A notice of the liquidation sent to The Gazette.
 Established in 1665, this is the official public record containing, among other things, details of businesses going through the insolvency process.

 What the Liquidator does